FRRouting/frr/doc/user/bgp.rst

 ``blackhole``
-   ``blackhole`` represents well-known communities value ``BLACKHOLE`` ``0xFFFF029A`` ``65535:666``. :rfc:`7999` documents sending prefixes to EBGP peers and upstream for the purpose of blackholing traffic.
+   ``blackhole`` represents well-known communities value ``BLACKHOLE`` ``0xFFFF029A`` ``65535:666``. :rfc:`7999` documents sending prefixes to peers and upstream for the purpose of blackholing traffic.
    Prefixes tagged with the this community should normally not be re-advertised from neighbors of the originating network.
 Upon receiving ``BLACKHOLE`` community from a BGP speaker, ``NO_ADVERTISE`` community